algosup/2022-2023-project-4-game-design-Team-2/Document/Quality Assurance/Test_Plan.md

 - One in the end of the fourth week

 During this session, we will gather feedback about the opinion people have in our game and what could be improve.
-Also, we will make sure that every feature that we implemented appear in the "Test_Case.md" document and have been fully tested.
+Also, we will make sure that most important feature that we implemented appear in the "Test_Case.md" document and have been fully tested.

-### Scope of the test :

 ###  Bug Reports :